 By law, these new rules must also include the installation of a fixed fold away ladder, building regulation sized loft hatch, grab / safety rail near the hatch area, secure & safe boarding platform with sub-frame from the hatch to the boiler and adequate fixed lighting.

 If you need this work doing we specialise in this service from only £350 (Survey required)

 Call our central enquiry number for the northwest area on 01254 370073

 LoftZone StoreFloor - The future of loft boarding

-This will avoid any loft insulation compression which will reduce its efficiency.
+This will avoid any loft insulation compression, which would reduce its efficiency.

-The LoftZone StoreFloor is a lightweight, low-cost, easy-to-install and very strong platform for storing items and walking on while protecting the 270mm loft insulation and allowing it to save energy and cut fuel bills as intended.
+The LoftZone StoreFloor is a lightweight, low-cost, easy-to-install and very strong platform for storing items and walking.
+All whilst protecting the 270mm loft insulation and allowing it to save energy and cut fuel bills as intended.

 A fantastic idea to enable you to store in your loft from only £350